MerginMaps/docs/src/field/mobile-features/index.md

 ![Mergin Maps mobile app start streaming mode](./mobile-streaming-mode-start.jpg "Mergin Maps mobile app start streaming mode")

 The vertices will be added automatically as you walk along the feature.

 To stop the streaming mode, tap the **streaming** button and then **Stop streaming mode**.
-You can combine streaming and adding vertices manually as needed.

 ![Mergin Maps mobile app stop streaming mode](./mobile-streaming-mode-stop.jpg "Mergin Maps mobile app stop streaming mode")

-Once you finished surveying the feature, tap the **Record** button.
+Once you finish surveying the feature, tap the **Record** button.
 If you are capturing an area, the shape will be automatically closed by connecting the last and the first vertex.

 :::tip Threshold intervals for streaming mode
 It is possible to set the **Threshold interval**, i.e. how often you want to capture a vertex when streaming, in [**Settings**](../mobile-app-ui/#streaming-mode-and-recording-settings) of the <MobileAppNameShort />.
 The interval can be defined as *time elapsed* in seconds or as *distance travelled* in metres.